 My morning begins at 7:00 a.m. with Cleo climbing into my bed for talk, giggles, deep conversation and fantasy games.
-Miranda is in bed with mother and father.
-After 15 minutes Miranda joins us.
-More fantasy games, tickles, up and down activity for costume changes.
-Suddenly I am the ocean with a five year old mermaid swimming on me while a seven year old queen of the mermaids arrives with a green sparkly skirt that serves as her tail and regal status.
+Miranda is in bed with her mother and father.
+After 15 minutes, Miranda joins us.
+More fantasy games, tickles, up and down, activity for costume changes.
+Suddenly I am in the ocean with a five-year-old mermaid swimming on me while a seven-year-old queen of the mermaids arrives with a green sparkly skirt that serves as her tail and regal status.

 I get dressed so I can continue to be a butterfly who doesn't know about the ocean and is about to be led by two mermaids into the sea for a magical journey.
 We head for the back garden, girls in the lead.

 Miranda cries out that she sees a spider.
 Stephanie calls me to deal with it.
 Suddenly Miranda screams.
 She stepped on a bee and got stung.

 Stephanie rushes out to hold her and see if the stinger is still in Miranda's foot.
 Miranda is crying hard.
 I hold her while Stephanie gets the meat tenderizer and water.
 She puts a paste on the sting that very slowly starts to relieve the pain.

 I say, "What about a bath?"
 Stephanie nods.
 So does Miranda.
 I say, "Shall I carry you?"
 She says "yes."